 7. Why Japanese people often bow?

 Bowing is a respectful way to show your appreciation or apology.
 In business, it is a common behavior to build a better relationship and make your business successful.
 You will see people often bowing at the restaurants or department stores to show a welcoming posture.
 Other than that, Japanese people often bow when they need to be humble or greet someone in a daily life.
 In most cases, they do this without thinking as it is quite natural for them to bow even when it seems too much for international travelers!

 8. Why Japanese people are so kind?

 In general, Japanese people are taught to be thoughtful and respectful to others.
-They put emphasis on harmony and peaceful relationship, and try to avoid conflicts as much as possible.
-In addition, there is a famous Japanese word “Giri and Ninjo” which refers to sympathy and compassion to others.
+They put emphasis on harmony and peaceful relationships, and try to avoid conflicts as much as possible.
+In addition, there is a famous Japanese word “Giri and Ninjo ” which refers to sympathy and compassion to others.
 It is widely considered as one of the most valued concepts which is essential for better human relationships.
 On the other hand, it also has a negative aspect as they are not good at coming up with innovative ideas through discussions.
-However, they are proud of this national character and always welcome tourists with hart warming hospitality!
+However, they are proud of this national character and always welcome tourists with heart warming hospitality!

 If you need some help to organize your trip to Japan, you should definitely check out our private tour including English guide.
 We’re glad to help you make your trip to Japan a safe, comfortable, and unforgettable memory!

 What kind of impression did you have toward the customs in Japan?
 Some of them might sound wired, but knowing about these differences prior to your visit to Japan will be considerably helpful!

 Follow us on Instagram or Facebook for more travel inspiration.
 Or tag us to get featured!